-For dishwashing with soap, use a clean pot or expanding jug to collect water, and take it to site at least 100 metres away from water sources.
+For dishwashing with soap, use a clean pot or expanding jug to collect water, and take it to a site, at least, 100 metres away from water sources.
 This lessens trampling of lakeshores, riverbanks and springs, and helps keep soap and other pollutants out of the water.
-Use hot water, elbow grease, a stainless steel scourer and a small amount of soap.
+Use hot water, elbow grease, and a small amount of soap.
 Strain your dirty dishwater with a fine mesh strainer before scattering it broadly.
 Do this well away from camp.
 Pack out the contents of the strainer in a plastic bag along with any uneaten leftovers.
 Animals should not be allowed access to any human food and food waste for reasons discussed in the "Respect Wildlife" section.